 With electricity generation on standby and ready to be called upon at any time, RWE Power AG will continue to help ensure security of energy supply in Germany for years to come and thus contribute towards a successful energy transition.
 At the socio-political level, the phase-out of nuclear energy is complete, the exit from lignite by 2030 at the latest has been decided.

-Sites in the Rhenish mining district, in Lingen/Ems, Mülheim-Kärlich, Biblis and Gundremmingen
+Operational sites in the Rhenish mining district, nuclear plants being dismantled in Lingen/Ems, Mülheim-Kärlich, Biblis and Gundremmingen

 Who we are

 RWE Power employs approximately 8,800 people.
 The company produces electricity from lignite and is also responsible for safely dismantling RWE’s former nuclear power plants.
 Conventional fuels still reliably produce electricity when wind and sun are not available.
 This means that the power plants in the Rhenish mining district are an important building block in ensuring security of supply in Germany.
 With the completed phase-out of nuclear energy (April 2023) and coal in German electricity generation (2030 in the Rhenish area), their contribution will diminish in the near future.